MaxArt2501/object-observe/doc/index.md

 ### `Object.deliverChangeRecords`

-This method allows to get deliver the notifications currently collected for the given handler *synchronously*.
+This method allows to deliver the notifications currently collected for the given handler *synchronously*.
 Yep, this is supposed to work too.

 ## node.js

-The polyfill works just fine on Javascript environments like node.js (which doesn't support `Object.observe` up to version 0.10.x).
+The polyfill works just fine on Javascript environments like node.js.
 Although the shim handles the thing on its own, the best way to load it is to check if `Object.observe` is actually supported to avoid loading an useless module:

 ```js
 if (!Object.observe) require("object.observe");
 ```

-Keep into consideration that this shim *hasn't been developed with node.js in mind*, so it doesn't make use of all the node.js goodies that could make this polyfill more efficient.
+Keep in consideration that this shim *hasn't been developed with node.js in mind*, so it doesn't make use of all the node.js goodies that could make this polyfill more efficient.
 They may be implemented in the future, but for now it works just fine.
 Node.js supports `Object.observe` since version 0.12.0, and the "beta" channel does since 0.11.13.

 ## Loading on a client